LIMLabSWC/_design_files/README.md

 cd ..
 git add Edmunds_designs
-git commit -m "Update Edmunds_designs submodule"
+git commit -m "Update Edmunds_designs submodule" git push
 ```

 Repeat for other submodules as needed.

-## Notes
+### 📝 Notes

-* Only maintainers of a submodule's source repo should make edits within those folders.
+- Only maintainers of a submodule’s source repo should make edits inside those folders.
-* If you'd like to contribute to a submodule, consider forking it or contacting the maintainer.
+- To contribute to a submodule, fork it or contact its maintainer.
-* If you want to **add a new design folder as a submodule**, contact the repository maintainer so it can be added properly.
+- To **add a new submodule**, please contact the main repository maintainer.